The Dignity Project creates open access, ready-translated tools to help people measure: is their program respectful?

 This page will contain the measurement tools we develop, as we build them.

 This is an ongoing campaign.
-These measures are all under development, and we plan to keep updating it.
+These measures are all under development, and we plan to keep updating them.
 Please check back for the latest version, and please get in touch if you have suggestions or spot errors.

 These tools are open access.
 We hope you’ll use them.
 You do not need permission to do so.